Randolph County, Illinois: History

-The Mississippi River has played a prominent role in the county's history, altering its boundaries in 1881 when it severed the isthmus that connected Kaskaskia to the Illinois mainland, destroying the original village of Kaskaskia and forcing its historic cemetery to be relocated across the river to Fort Kaskaskia.
+The Mississippi River has played a prominent role in the county's history.
+The first two capitals of Illinois were Cahokia (declared a town by George Rogers Clark) and Kaskaskia (also captured by Clark and which became the Randolph County seat), and both nearly abandoned after course alterations.
+In 1881, the flooding Mississippi severed the isthmus that connected Kaskaskia to the Illinois mainland, destroying the original village of and forcing its historic cemetery to be relocated across the river to Fort Kaskaskia.
 Crains Island, southeast of Chester, is another enclave of Illinois west of the Mississippi that was created by a change in the river's course.

 Randolph County as it was re-established in 1809.
 This diagonal border line had been drawn by the Indiana Territorial government in 1803.